Bird lovers are grappling with honorary names linked to racists. Audubon tops the list.

 The Townsend’s warbler and the Townsend’s solitaire still invoke John Kirk Townsend, whose journals detail his exploits in traditional Native Americans burial grounds in the West.
 Townsend, a Philadelphia-born ornithologist in the early 1800s, dug up and collected skulls for studies that sought to prove the inferiority of Indigenous people.

 The Wallace’s owlet and five other birds honor Alfred Russel Wallace, a British naturalist, explorer and anthropologist credited, along with Charles Darwin, for conceiving the theory of evolution through natural selection.
-Wallace’s writings frequently used the n-word, even when describing babies.
-In his 1905 book, “My Life,” he boasted about caring for a Black baby after fatally shooting her mother during a trip to Africa.
-He claimed to have mistaken the woman for an animal.
+Wallace’s writings frequently used the n-word, including in reference to the “little brown hairy baby” he boasted about caring for after fatally shooting her mother during an 1855 trip to the Malay Archipelago.
+Some historians believe they were orangutans.

 Three birds, including the crimson Jameson’s firefinch, are named after another British naturalist involved in a heinous act committed against a young girl he purchased as “a joke” in 1888 during an expedition in Africa.
 James Sligo Jameson wrote in his journal that the girl was then given to a group of natives described to him as cannibals.
 He drew sketches of the child being stabbed and dismembered.